 From the outside, Jean Frigo looks like a small fruit shop, with boxes of produce and a row of refrigerators lining the storefront.
 The entrance is one of those fridge doors.
 You just have to figure out which one.

 The space spreads across two levels, and tables are marked by a piece of fruit instead of a number.
 The best part was ordering, which happens via a vintage payphone.
-You get a coin, then you call down to the bar to place your order.
+You get a coin, call down to the bar, give them your table’s fruit, and place your order.

 The cocktail menu is all about fresh fruit.
 My favorite was the Very Blue, a blueberry based drink.
-My friend got the tomato, basil, and honey cocktail and said it was very good.
+My friend got the tomato, basil, and honey cocktail and loved it.

-Reservations aren’t required, but they’re worth making if you are with more than two people.
-We got lucky coming on a weekday when it wasn’t that busy, but every table filled up shortly after we arrived.
+Reservations aren’t required, but they’re worth making if you’re with more than two people.
+We got lucky on a weekday when it wasn’t too busy, but every table filled up shortly after we arrived.
 You can make a reservation here.

 Website | Neighborhood: Myeongdong | Address: 121-3 Myeong-dong, Jung District, Seoul, South Korea